shravanipola/task/README.md

 <LongestSubarrayComponent />  ----->Assignment-3
 <FormWizard />  ----->Assignment-2

-->uncomment to lines to run the other assignments project ->currently it opens assignment-2
+->uncomment the lines to run the other assignments project ->currently it opens assignment-2

 ## Available Scripts